 As a routine precaution, if you are over 65 years your blood pressure may be monitored by your doctor.

 Children and adolescents

 Olanzapine is not for patients who are under 18 years.

 Other medicines and Olanzapine

-Only take other medicines while you are on Olanzapine if your doctor tells you that you can.
+Only take other medicines while you are taking Olanzapine Tablets if your doctor tells you that you can.
 You might feel drowsy if Olanzapine is taken in combination with antidepressants or medicines taken for anxiety or to help you sleep (tranquillisers).

-Tell your doctor if you are taking have recently taken or might take any other medicines, In particular, tell your doctor if you are taking:
+Tell your doctor if you are taking, have recently taken or might take any other medicines.
+In particular, tell your doctor if you are taking:

-- · medicines for Parkinson's disease. - carbamazepine (an anti-epileptic and mood stabiliser), fluvoxamine (an antidepressant) or ciprofloxacin (an antibiotic) - it may be necessary to change your Olanzapine dose.
+- Medicines for Parkinson's disease. - Carbamazepine (an anti-epileptic and mood stabiliser), fluvoxamine (an antidepressant) or ciprofloxacin (an antibiotic) it may be necessary to change your dose of Olanzapine Tablets.